92VV3M42d3v8/Qubes-Privacy-Doc/README.md

 esac

-The above Script should be copied from Raw
+The above Script should be copied from Blame.

 Add these two lines just beneath first line